dslade47/zigbee2mqtt.io/docs/devices/SJCGQ11LM.md

 | Picture | ![Xiaomi SJCGQ11LM](../images/devices/SJCGQ11LM.jpg) |

 ## Notes
+To get water_leak property set you will have to put your device in the water one time so as a leak should be detected.
+I will set it and you could get it.

 ### Pairing
 Press and hold water logo on the device for +- 10 seconds until the blue light blinks